 To solve a similar window function interview problem which uses RANK() on DataLemur's free interactive coding environment, try this Amazon BI Engineer interview question:

 MicroStrategy is a company that specializes in business intelligence, mobile software, and cloud-based services.
-You are provided with two tables, and .
-The table contains information about the various software purchases made by customers, and the table contains information about the usage statistics of these purchased software.
+You are provided with two tables, Purchases

 Your task is to write a query that will help MicroStrategy understand the most frequently used software in terms of total time spent among all the users for every purchased software to improve their customer engagement efforts.
 This query should return the software name, total times purchased and total time spent on the software across all purchases.

-Here are the schemas for the and tables:
+Here are the schemas for the Purchases

-purchase_id | customer_id | purchase_date | software_name |
+Example Input:purchase_id | customer_id | purchase_date | software_name |

 ---|---|---|---|